Mathematics: Ancient

-In addition to recognizing how to count physical objects, prehistoric peoples may have also known how to count abstract quantities, like timedays, seasons, or years.
 Evidence for more complex mathematics does not appear until around 3000 BC, when the Babylonians and Egyptians began using arithmetic, algebra, and geometry for taxation and other financial calculations, for building and construction, and for astronomy.
 The oldest mathematical texts from Mesopotamia and Egypt are from 2000 to 1800 BC.
-Many early texts mention Pythagorean triples and so, by inference, the Pythagorean theorem seems to be the most ancient and widespread mathematical concept after basic arithmetic and geometry.
-It is in Babylonian mathematics that elementary arithmetic (addition, subtraction, multiplication, and division) first appear in the archaeological record.
+Many early texts mention Pythagorean triples; so, by inference, the Pythagorean theorem seems to be the most ancient and widespread mathematical concept after basic arithmetic and geometry.
+It is in Babylonian mathematics that elementary arithmetic (addition, subtraction, multiplication, and division) first appears in the archaeological record.
 The Babylonians also possessed a place-value system and used a sexagesimal numeral system which is still in use today for measuring angles and time.

-In the 6th century BC, Greek mathematics began to emerge as a distinct discipline and some Ancient Greeks such as the Pythagoreans appeared to have considered it a subject in its own right.
+By the 5th century BC, Greek mathematics began to emerge as a distinct discipline, and some ancient Greeks such as the Pythagoreans appeared to have considered it a subject in its own right.
 Around 300 BC, Euclid organized mathematical knowledge by way of postulates and first principles, which evolved into the axiomatic method that is used in mathematics today, consisting of definition, axiom, theorem, and proof.
-His book, Elements, is widely considered the most successful and influential textbook of all time.
-The greatest mathematician of antiquity is often held to be Archimedes (c.
-287) of Syracuse.
-He developed formulas for calculating the surface area and volume of solids of revolution and used the method of exhaustion to calculate the area under the arc of a parabola with the summation of an infinite series, in a manner not too dissimilar from modern calculus.
-Other notable achievements of Greek mathematics are conic sections (Apollonius of Perga, 3rd century BC), trigonometry (Hipparchus of Nicaea, 2nd century BC), and the beginnings of algebra (Diophantus, 3rd century AD).
+His book, Elements, covers geometry and number theory and is widely considered the most successful and influential textbook of all time.
+Another notable mathematician of antiquity is Archimedes of Syracuse (c.
+287).
+He developed methods for calculating the surface area and volume of solids of revolution, including using the method of exhaustion to calculate the area under the arc of a parabola with the summation of an infinite series, in a manner reminiscent of modern calculus.
+Other notable achievements of Greek mathematics are conic sections (Apollonius of Perga, 3rd century BC), trigonometry (Hipparchus of Nicaea, 2nd century BC), and the beginnings of pre-modern algebra (Diophantus, 3rd century AD).